DavidNewmanGMIT/GraphTheoryAutumn/README.md

 # GraphTheoryAutumn
 GraphTheory Repeat

+You can run the Python files using whatever program you prefer.

 Part 2
 1. the difference between regular expressions in infix notation and those in postfix notation.
 2. how Thompson's construction for regular expressions works.